ankushkumar10/ankushkumar10/README.md

 # Hi 👋, I'm Ankush
 ## Frontend Developer

-I was a bit into Google Cloud Platform for the past few months.
+I have been interested in Google Cloud Platform for the past few months.

 🔭 I'm currently working on **Picraft Technolology Pvt.
 Ltd.**